justinvert/TriviaGame/README.md

 ```

-After the user has decided to visit the game, by clicking start, they start a function with multiple other functions in it.
+After the user has decided to visit the game by clicking start, they start a function with multiple other functions in it.
 The important part of this function is the setInterval() method that begins to properly countdown to zero.
 It uses the function counting and 1000 milliseconds as its pace.

 ```
 function startGame(){